geojak/YouKnowWho-s-ES-Plugins/myplugins/RemantSwan/README.md

-Remnant Swan
+Stats original by Zitchas, rebalanced by me.

-Adds the Swan to the remants and the Inhibitor Turret, reusing assets from vanilla.
-Rebalanced by me.
+Also made the Inhibitor Turret, which is in the game files avialable (also rebalanced)